pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

 When you are submitting a new sample, it has to follow up below guidelines

-* You will need to have a README file for your contribution, which is based on [the provided template](../samples/README-template.md) under the Samples folder.
+* You will need to have a `README.md` file for your contribution, which is based on [the provided template](../samples/README-template.md) under the `samples` folder.
 Please copy this template and update it accordingly.
-README has to be named as `README.md` with capital letters.
+Your `README.md` file _must_ be named `README.md` -- with capital letters -- as this is the information we use to make your sample public.
   * You will need to have a screenshot image demonstrating the extension in action in the README file ("pics or it didn't happen").
 The preview image must be located in the `/assets/` folder in the root of your solution.
 * The README template contains a specific tracking image at the end of the file with an `img` element pointing to `https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/readme-template`.
 This is a transparent image which is used to track how many visits each sample receives in GitHub.
   * Update the image `src` attribute according with repository name and folder information.
 For example, if your sample is named `react-todo` in the `samples` folder, update the `src` attribute to `https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/react-todo`